How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Here’s how to calculate your crypto gains and losses on a trade:

-- Determine the cost basis of your trade: If you buy 1 Bitcoin (BTC) for $30K, your cost basis is that Fair Market Value (in USD) at the time you bought it.
+- Determine the cost basis of your trade: For example, if you buy 1 Bitcoin (BTC) for $30K, that will be your cost basis, which is usually also the Fair Market Value (in USD) at the time you bought the BTC.

-- Calculate your crypto gain on the trade: Capital gains/losses are the difference between your sales proceeds and cost basis.
-In this scenario, your gain is $30K ($60K – $30K).
+- Calculate your crypto gain on the trade: Capital gains/losses are calculated based on the difference between your sales proceeds and cost basis.
+In this example, your gain is $30K ($60K – $30K).

 2. Complete your Crypto Tax Forms